-The outcomes reflect the key elements of our Regional Outcome Agreement and thus ensure equality is at the heart of College strategic planning and key operational functions such as decision making, delivery of all services, planning and governance.
+The outcomes reflect the key elements within the Scottish Funding Council Outcome Framework and Assurance Model, ensuring that equality is at the heart of College strategic planning and key operational functions such as decision making, delivery of all services, planning and governance.

-In addition to these formalised linkages, our outcomes will continue to form part of our overall College culture of inclusiveness.
+In addition to these formalised linkages, our outcomes will continue to form part of our overall College culture of respect and inclusiveness.